scopeo-project/ScopeoExampleERA/README.md

   load
 ```

-Then open a playground (via "command + OW" or the menu "Browse"), and follow the steps of the scenario.
+Then open a playground (via the shortcut "command + O + W" or the menu "Browse"), and follow the steps of the scenario.
 At each step you can:
 - Copy the given code snippet.
 - Inspect the code by doing a right-click > inspect, after selecting the code.